 - problem gambling

 - mental health

 - health equity

 - World Café method

 - concept mapping

 To create this website, we reached out to the community for help.
-We thank the members of the community advisory committee for their wisdom and thoughtful guidance in creating a space that brings together knowledge on problem gambling and poverty.
+We thank the members of the CAC for their wisdom and thoughtful guidance to create a space that brings together knowledge on problem gambling and poverty.

 Our community partners:

 - Baxter, A., Salmon, C., Dufresne, K., Carasco-Lee, A. & Matheson, F.I.
 (2016).
 Gender differences in felt stigma and barriers to help-seeking for problem gambling.

 - Devotta, K., Woodhall-Melnik, J., Pedersen, C., Wendaferew, A., Dowbor, T.P., Guilcher, S.J., Hamilton-Wright, S., Ferentzy, P., Hwang, S.W. & Matheson, F.I.
 (2016).
 Enriching qualitative research by engaging peer interviewers: A case study.